The Tory leadership candidates’ voting records from Brexit to LGBT rights

 Social security

-The website TheyWorkFor you says Penny Mordaunt has “almost always voted for a reduction in spending on welfare benefits” with 47 votes for and zero against.
+The website TheyWorkFor you says the minister has “almost always voted for a reduction in spending on welfare benefits” with 47 votes for and zero against.

 Tax